-Studies of Women, Gender, and Sexuality Concentration Requirements: 12 courses (48 credits)
+Studies of Women, Gender, and Sexuality

 - 1. Sophomore tutorial: WOMGEN 97.

 - 2. History foundation course: WOMGEN 1200.

 - 3. Theory foundation course: WOMGEN 1210.

 - 4. Two WGS courses numbered 1400 and above; one of these courses may be an approved "engaged scholarship" course.

 - 5. Seven courses drawn from WGS offerings or from the list of courses that count for concentration credit presented on the WGS website at http://wgs.fas.harvard.edu/.